Curating the City: Legacy Businesses

 What Is a Legacy Business?

-Legacy—or longtime—businesses are important to our region’s heritage and economy, yet many are not fully appreciated and acknowledged for what they provide to communities, with an increasing number at risk due to the pandemic.
+Legacy—or longtime—businesses are important to our region’s heritage and economy, yet many are not fully appreciated and acknowledged for what they provide to communities, with increasing numbers at risk post-pandemic.
 Soaring rents, development pressures, and lack of succession plans are some of the ongoing challenges faced by many legacy business owners.

 What if a long-term business changes ownership—is it still a legacy business?
 Not always, especially if a new owner provides a completely new use, good, or service unrelated to the longstanding business that closed or moved elsewhere.